cerebral-legacy/cerebral-website/content/get-started/07_using-inputoutput.en.md

 }
 )
 ```
 Now we are ready to test drive our changes.
 Please keep an eye on the **debugger**.
 You can track now the flow of the input-values between the different actions after they got executed.
-Another method to hand over objects from one action to another is to return an object from the action as done in *myAction2*.
-This object will be merged then with the input which is used then for the next action.
+Keep in mind that the result object from an action will be merged with the input and handed over to the next action.
-Are you ready for async?
-Please stay with us and have a look at the next chapter.